Tensor Rank and Complexity: Asymptotic Rank

 \item The tensor $f$ is called \textbf{tight}, if there are bases $(a_i)_{i \in I}$, $(b_j)_{j \in J}$, $(c_k)_{k \in K}$ of $\prC^a$, $\prC^b$, $\prC^c$ respectively such that the support of $f$ with respect to the basis $(a_i \otimes b_j \otimes c_k)_{i,j,k}$ is a tight subset of $I \times J \times K$. \end{numlist} \end{defn}

-\begin{remark} It is a result by Strassen that a tensor in $\prC^{a} \otimes \prC^{b} \otimes \prC^{c}$ is tight if and only it is stabilized by a one parameter subgroup $\prC^{*}$ generated in a convenient basis by three diagonal matrices, each of them having with distinct eigenvalues, see \cite[\S 2.1]{prCGLVWasymptRankConj}. \end{remark}
+\begin{remark} It is a result by Strassen that a tensor in $\prC^{a} \otimes \prC^{b} \otimes \prC^{c}$ is tight if and only it is stabilized by a one parameter subgroup $\prC^{*}$ generated in some basis by three diagonal matrices, each of them having distinct weights, see \cite[\S~2.1]{prCGLVWasymptRankConj}. \end{remark}

 \begin{ex} The tensor $M_{\langle n \rangle}$ is concise and tight.
 To see this, remember that